 Ms. Long then obtained her Juris Doctor degree from Indiana University Robert H. McKinney School of Law, where she graduated in the top 5 of her class and served as the Senior Executive Editor on the Indiana Law Review.
 Her law review note was published in the Indiana Law Review, and she has published articles in the Denver Law Review and Michigan Real Property Review.
-Ms. Long was named a Michigan Super Lawyer’s Rising Star in Real Estate Law in 2020, an award given to only 2.5% of the attorneys in Michigan each year.
+Ms. Long was named a Michigan Super Lawyer’s Rising Star in Real Estate Law in 2020 and 2021, an award given to only 2.5% of the attorneys in Michigan each year.

 Assessing Online Learning in Law Schools: Students Say Online Classes Deliver, Denver University Law Review, Forthcoming

 Indiana’s Charter Schools: Taking a Holistic Approach to Determine Their Constitutional Legality, 51 Ind.
 L. Rev. 797 (2018).

 Reaction to Huffman and Adams: Online Simulation Courses, 51 Ind.
 L. Rev. 427 (2018).